 You’ll find plenty of museums along the road, including one of the quirkiest I’ve seen – the Devil’s Rope museum which is all about the history of barbed wire.
 Only on 66!

 There’s also lots of iconic roadside stops that feature highly on any Route 66 roundup, and for good reason.
-The U drop Inn in Shamrock gives you art deco vintage that is amazing when lit up with neon (and is also a real life radiator springs location from Disney’s Cars!), the cadillac ranch is a must see and you have giant things every where!
+The U drop Inn in Shamrock gives you art deco vintage that is amazing when lit up with neon (and is also a real life radiator springs location from Disney’s Cars!), the cadillac ranch is a must see and you have giant things every where (including the Giant Cross)!
 It is Texas after all!

 Finally, if you’re doing the whole route, you’ll be halfway there!
 Texas has the midpoint location, and photo opportunity, in Adrian.